planetscale/vitess-operator/README.md

 ## Connect to vtctl

+Vtctl is the standard Vitess CLI tool for cluster administration.
+It allows you to perform CRUD operations on Vitess objects, run migration workflows, and much more.
+The reference for this tool can be located [here](https://vitess.io/docs/reference/vtctl/).
 To run vtctl commands, you must first have `vtctlclient` installed.
 If you don't have it installed, you can install it by running: